jcaffey/dotfiles/README.md

 :::::::::::::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::

-### lazy vim changes todo
-* [ ] split bindings
-* [ ] add nv alias

 # dotfiles for an efficient and awesome terminal

-## omggg switching to neovim
-nvim has lsp support, better file management via shada, and the source is much more readable and easier to build. so, sorry vim.

-- i want lua
-- i want harpoon / telescope / other nvim plugins - this started when i found oil.nvim
-- vimscript is silly
-- gives me an opportunity to audit my plugins
-- im a distro-hopper chasing the hype dragon. it's fun.

 ## usage with vagrant
 NOTE: this is probably broken at the moment.
 I don't know. #todo